What I'm Doing

 My listening hasn’t changed much since about 2008, which was a good year for angry bands with northern accents and guitars.
 But I haven’t listened to much in a while because that would require listening in a way that I can’t currently (see lack of focus, above).

 - Longwave is a chill-out mix of Radio 4 classics.
-It is really quite relaxing.
+It is quite relaxing.

 Marvel Unlimited continues to give me way too much access to comics for my own good.

-- Current lowlights include anything Donny Cates is writing (seriously, nobody gives a shit about emo twat-god Knull, give it a rest) and Dan Slott’s Iron Man, which is telling the same stories Matt Fraction and Kieron Gillen did years ago, but much much worse.
+- Current lowlights include anything Donny Cates is writing (seriously, nobody gives a shit about emo twat Knull, give it a rest).
+At least Dan Slott’s Iron Man is over.

 - DIE is fantastic.
-And the related RPG is really great.
+And the related RPG is really good as well.

 Nothing’s really grabbing me like Hickman’s grand arc from Ultimates to Secret Wars, or Fraction’s Iron Man.
 And holy hell do I miss James Roberts’ MTMTE/Lost Light.
 Though I wonder how much on that front is down to the aforementioned problems with attention.
 If I have to focus on a single thing, I want it to be long and I want it to be good.